 - What is monitoring?

-- What are the types of monitoring?
+- 5 types of monitoring?

 - Real world examples.